Piano Recital: Oliver Schnyder

 One could say that this is self-explanatory.
 Still, I asked myself, is the music meant to describe Clara’s (female, gentle), or rather the deep, intense emotions in Brahms own, burning, inner self?
 In Oliver Schnyder’s interpretation, I mostly pictured a description of Clara’s side.
 The big gestures of Brahms’ own emotions mainly appeared to break through at the short, but impressive molto pesante (very heavy) section.

+III.
 Scherzo: Allegro energico — Trio

 Here’s another example of a movement which in Schnyder’s interpretation was rather fast, fluent, and virtuosic.
 This again happened at the expense of short note values.
 It left little time for feelings of forlornness, for the scare of abysses even, which one might see in this movement as well.
 As a compensation, the Trio was singing, almost vocal—and it reminded me of Mendelssohn’s Lieder ohne Worte (Songs without words)

+IV.
 Intermezzo (Rückblick): Andante molto

 This is a tricky movement: Brahms’ annotation is Andante molto, in 2/4 time, yet, the movement is full of short demisemiquaver triplets.
 The annotation suggests “walking” crotchets (as a minimal pace), but the triplets in the bass appear to define an upper limit to the tempo, for it to be executable at all.
 In my perception, in Oliver Schnyder’s tempo, the triplets were at or above the limit of modern piano mechanics (it is likely that around 1853, piano mechanics were faster and allowed for more rapid repetitions).

-Finale: Allegro moderato ma rubato — Più mosso
+V. Finale: Allegro moderato ma rubato — Più mosso

-My impression was that in the final movement, the artist was reaching the limits of his physical and emotional reserves. this is definitely understandable, given the dimensions and the intensity of this sonata (and the three sonatas prior to the intermission).
+My impression was that in the final movement, the artist was reaching the limits of his physical and emotional reserves.
+This is definitely understandable, given the dimensions and the intensity of this sonata (and the three sonatas prior to the intermission).
 In my view, the tempo seemed excessive in general, but even more so in the Presto part.
 Semiquaver passages often could no longer be articulated properly, and an occasional excess in sustain pedal (maybe marginal synchronization of the pedaling?) caused somewhat blurred articulation.

 Personally, I would have preferred a more considerate, gradually more reflected approach.
 However, the sonata is so strong & deep in its emotions.: I would not dare blaming the artist for (gradually) losing control, for running out of reserves.
 Even as a listener, Brahms’ sonata is close to overwhelming me emotionally!
 To me, this is maybe the emotionally strongest / deepest sonata ever.